What is hay fever?

 The main potential side effects are bleeding nose, nasal irritation, nausea, headache and bad (bitter) taste in the mouth.
 A flavoured drink after the spray can reduce the bitter taste.

-An antihistamine spray may be worth trying if you have congestion, and it’s less likely to cause drowsiness, though it may cause nasal irritation or bleeding.
+An antihistamine spray may be worth trying if you have congestion as well as other nasal symptoms, and it’s less likely to cause drowsiness, though it may cause nasal irritation or bleeding.

 Antihistamine with decongestant tablets